Visualisation Aufnahmebereich Tontechnik SRA Stereo Recording Angle Sengpielaudio

 Visualization AB Stereo System - Time-of-Arrival Stereo with Omnis

-Visualization XY Stereo System - Intensity Stereo with Cardioids
+Visualization XY Stereo System – Intensity Stereo (Level Difference Stereo) with Cardioids

-A stereo image is always due to time and / or level differences between the left and the right Channel.
+A stereo image is always due to time-od-arrival and / or level differences between the left and the right channel.

 You can adjust the ratio by dragging the faders on the right side.